-Hootsuite Insights: Not only does Hootsuite Insights offer a rich set of tools specifically aimed at social media listening, they also include an analysis of sentiment, trend-tracking, and in-depth performance reports.
+Hootsuite Insights: Not only does Hootsuite Insights offer a rich set of social media analytics tools specifically aimed at listening, they also include an analysis of sentiment, trend-tracking, and in-depth performance reports.

 Brandwatch: This is a “does it all” tool that may be overkill for many small businesses.
 Still, Brandwatch offers a fantastic set of tools for things like competitor analysis, brand management, influencer marketing, and much more.